yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/dcl_alter_policy.md

 ## Synopsis

-Use  the `ALTER POLICY` statement to change the definition of an existing row level security policy.
+Use  the `ALTER POLICY` statement to change the definition of a row level security policy.
 It can be used to change the roles that the policy applies to and the `USING` and `CHECK` expressions of the policy.

 ## Syntax